Saurabhbagh/Library-Management-System/README.md

 # Database VS Dictionary
 Though the input system has the ability to traverse through a CSV file, a simple input has been taken into consideration as more or less it will be connected to a database.
 This feature has been enabled to showcase the prototype.

+# You can see all the scripting files in the link below:

 # See a preview of the application
 To see a preview of the application you can unzip HowTo Run Test Cases.zip and Steps for Checking Functionality.zip files.